isifeddi/Darkly/admin_htpasswd/Ressources/info.md

 # EXPLANATION

-We check the robots.txt file wich is a file that tells search engine crawlers which pages or files the crawler can or can't request from a website.
+We check the robots.txt file which is a file that tells search engine crawlers which pages or files the crawler can or can't request from a website.

 Two routes are found : /whatever and /.hidden.

-When accessing /whatever we find an htpasswd file that contains **root:8621ffdbc5698829397d97767ac13db3** wich clearly indicates a "username:password".
+When accessing /whatever we find an htpasswd file that contains **root:8621ffdbc5698829397d97767ac13db3** which clearly indicates a "username:password".

 After decrypting the password using md5 we have : root:dragon.